digitalunited/components/README.md

     }

     // Add classes to the wrapping div.
 Should be an array
-    // If a param named theme exists it will be added automaticly protected function getExtraWrapperDivClasses()
+    // If a param named view exists it will be added automaticly protected function getExtraWrapperDivClasses()
     {
         return $this->param('headline') ? ['has-headline'] : ['no-headline'];